geeksforsocialchange/PlaceCal/doc/updating-neighbourhoods.md

 ```

 Where each postcode is matched to a neighbourhood printing its version year.
-Problems: "not found in postcodes.io response" means that it is no longer an active postcode (the response was an error) and "not found in neighbourhood" means the postcode is missing from our dataset.
+In this output 2019 are matching to obsolete neighbourhoods.
+This is not a problem as they are still part of the neighbourhood hierarchy.
+Problems may be reported: "not found in postcodes.io response" means that it is no longer an active postcode (the response was an error) and "not found in neighbourhood" means the postcode is missing from our dataset or it is an invalid postcode.

-## verifying site neighbourhoods
+## Verifying site neighbourhoods

 This script uses the previously captured site data to determine if something has gone wrong with the update.
 Currently it performs a sanity test on direct site neighbourhood relations where each site has a link to a neighbourhood.
 These should never change (as we are only adding neighbourhoods).
 It then does a deeper check for all the neighbourhoods and their children.
 Again neighbourhoods should never be removed and it will warn you if that happens.
 It will also show how many new neighbourhoods exist for this site.